oletizi/avi-docs/src/site/reset-to-factory-defaults/index.md

 ---
-title: CLI: Reset to Factory Defaults
+title: CLI&#58; Reset to Factory Defaults
 layout: default
 ---
 In some scenarios, it may be useful to reset Avi Vantage to its factory default settings.
 With a few exceptions, this will wipe out all configuration information and is equivalent to completely reinstalling a fresh deployment.